UCSD-Silberman-Classes-and-Projects/UCSD-ECE180-SUMMER_I-Final_Project-Team_4/README.md

 ---

 ## Abstract
-An autonomous robot car that uses on-device vision to detect and track a pursuing person as it drives away to avoid being caught while attemping to navigate around obstacles in its path.
-Using dual 2D LiDAR in front and back for corner detection and obstacle avoidance with a rotating webcam for person tracking, the mousebot manuvers to keep the person in the camera frame while threading between other people, chairs, and under tables.
+An autonomous robot car that uses on-device vision to detect and track a pursuing person as it drives away to avoid being caught while attempting to navigate around obstacles in its path.
+Using dual 2D LiDAR in front and back for corner detection and obstacle avoidance with a rotating webcam for person tracking, the mousebot maneuvers to keep the person in the camera frame while threading between other people, chairs, and under tables.
 All perception and decision-making run on-device on an Arduino UNO Q.

 ---

 ## Team Members
-- Ryan Chen - ELectrical and Computer Engineering
+- Ryan Chen - Electrical and Computer Engineering
 - Charlie Kushelevsky - Mathmatics-Computer Science
-- Jaafar Sameer - ELectrical and Computer Engineering
+- Jaafar Sameer - Electrical and Computer Engineering

 ---